So, I’m not a fan of ‘fully managed’ BTL letting services.

 This makes total sense, and for obvious reasons.

-If you’re an overseas landlord or unable to access your property relatively easy due to geography, a fully-managed service is cool.
+If you’re an overseas landlord or unable to access your property relatively easily due to geography, a fully-managed service is cool.

-Assuming ‘managing’ isn’t the full-time occupation, a landlord with in a certain range of properties are well optimised for a fully managed service.
+Assuming ‘managing’ isn’t the full-time occupation, a landlord within a certain range of properties is well optimised for a fully managed service.
 But, I must emphasise, it makes most sense within the confinement of a specific range, because at some point, a growing portfolio may require its own employee(s) to handle the entire management.
 Here’s more on landlords managing their own portfolios, and whether it’s the right option for you!

 Zero communication with tenants

 Some landlords literally want ZERO communication with the tenant; they would rather shove their head into a blender, which also means they’re prepared to pay the big bucks to ensure it doesn’t have to happen.

 I, so get it.